-There is always something you’ve missed.
+There is always books you’ve missed.

-I only recommend this at sales where the books are priced at more than $1, and there is no bag sale the last day.
+I only recommend this at library book sales where the books are priced at more than $1, and there is no bag sale the last day.
 When these two conditions apply, you have a great opportunity to get those $2-and-up books for pennies.

 (The reason I’m strict about where I’ll use this approach is that if you can’t make money on a dollar book, you probably shouldn’t be adding it to your inventory anyway.)